bensivo/mapo/tests/manual-tests.md

     This was a bug triggered by deleting an IText node from within an object:modified callback For some reason, if you do that, the mouse:up event stops working.
 I fixed it by switching IText nodes with Text nodes when you're not actually editing.

+## Title
+Setting title:
+    G: I am on the canvas
+    W: I click on the title
+    T: I can edit it

+Persisting title:
+    G: I have set a title
+    W: I reload the page
+    T: The title is still there

+## Save / Load
+Save to file:
+    G: I have drawn some nodes and edges
+    W: I click on the save icon
+    T: A file is downloaded `${title}.mapo`

+Load from file:
+    G: I have some other drawing open
+    W: I click on the load icon, and select a .mapo file
+    T: That drawing overrides the one I had
+    T: The title is updated to fit what it was when that file was saved (may not actually match the filename on the FS)